columbus-elst-connection/l-system-workshop/README.md

 # workshop
-A comprehensive collection of all things related to the workshop
+A comprehensive collection of all things related to the workshop.

+## Overview
+The material includes the following

+* **book**: a book that provides background and assignments to study the subject.

 ## Collecting the material
-There is a `Makefile` in this directory that collects all the material in an archive and compresses that.
+There is a `Makefile` in this directory that collects all the material in a compressed archive.

 ```sh
 make